 Amazon private label has become popular among Amazon sellers over the past years.
 In fact, it was reported that “Amazon’s private-label offering contains 7,217 products as of June 2019.”

-To serve as an overview of the private label business in Amazon, this article will focus on the frequently asked questions by Amazon sellers and would-be Amazon Seller Central members.
+To serve as an overview of the private label on Amazon, this article will focus on the frequently asked questions by Amazon sellers and would-be Amazon Seller Central members.

 Common Queries About the Amazon Private Label